I often ask what lenses you need for shooting real estate videos, and here are my recommendations.

 But the lens profiles on Lightroom through an excellent job of cleaning this up.

-And regardless of the distortion, I really like the image quality coming out of this lens, just because it is quite short in the center.
+And regardless of the distortion, I like the image quality coming out of this lens, just because it is pretty short in the center.

-I had to make a lot of investments in gear to further my business, oftentimes in filmmaking.
-There are a lot of things that you need to really get into filmmaking.
+I had to make many investments in gear to further my business, often in filmmaking.
+There are a lot of things that you need to get into filmmaking.

-So the thing that helped me most this year in my filmmaking journey was the Canon 10 to 18 ultra-wide.
+So what helped me most this year in my filmmaking journey was the Canon 10 to 18 ultra-wide.

 As I started shooting listing videos for some realtors in my area.
 I ended up needing an ultra-wide lens.

-I needed something that would go pretty freak in wide to get the full field of view and real estate and oftentimes in real estate.
+I needed something that would go pretty freak in comprehensive to get the entire field of view and real estate and often in real estate.

-You want to see both ceiling and floor and make the area your filming field larger than it might actually be.
+You want to see both ceiling and floor and make the area of your filming field larger than it might be.
 So that is where this guy comes to.

 It is a 10 to 18-millimeter lens made exclusively for an APS-C size sensor.

-So if you shoot on a full-frame, you will have to crop it to actually get a normal 16 by 9 readout of this lens that realistic video I’ve done this far.
+So if you shoot on a full-frame, you will have to crop it to get an average 16 by 9 readout of this lens, that realistic video I’ve done this far.

 It is sharp, and it is sufficiently wide.
-And the best part about it, it’s pretty cheap.
+And the best part about it is it’s pretty cheap.

-Some plastic build quality, the barrel does move a little bit when you sit down.
-It’s not much at all, but keep in mind if you want to rebalance on the gimbal.
+Some plastic build quality and the barrel does move a little bit when you sit down.
+It’s not much, but keep it in mind if you want to rebalance the gimbal.

-The main focus in-ring is a focus by wire which is not my favorite at all.
+The main focus in-ring is a focus by wire which is not my favorite.
 I prefer something a little bigger and stiffer.

 So let’s go over some of the pros of this bad boy.

-One being, it’s a zoom lens that can be a con and feel the heat for just like superb sharpness.
+One is a zoom lens that can be a con and feel the heat like superb sharpness.
 In my case, I think it is a pro.

 And sometimes, I zoom back into the 18 for more walking and talking shots when shooting listing videos.

-And number 2 been it is super sharp, and for this price, I think it really can’t beat.
+And number 2 is it is super sharp, and I think it can’t be beaten for this price.